-- (1) Subject to subsection (2), a person who is bound by a site management order must not, without reasonable excuse, fail to comply with that order. - Penalty: In the case of a natural person, 500 penalty units;
+(1) Subject to subsection (2), a person who is bound by a site management order must not, without reasonable excuse, fail to comply with that order.

 Section 314 provides that subsection (1) is a civil penalty provision.
 The penalty for contravention of this civil penalty provision is set out in the table in section 314.